williamsantosa/ucsc-cs/README.md

 General education requirements can be found [here](https://registrar.ucsc.edu/enrollment/general-education-requirements.html) at the Registrar.
 It is recommended that you do not rush through the GEs as they can be finished quite quickly if you take 1 or 2 per quarter.
 Instead, space them out throughout your undergraduate career, as they are useful in padding classes during difficult quarters.

 ### Major Requirements (2022-2023)

 The curriculum charts can be found [here](https://undergrad.soe.ucsc.edu/curriculum-charts) at the university's webpage.
+More specifically, [B.S in Computer Science](https://bpb-us-w2.wpmucdn.com/wordpress.ucsc.edu/dist/2/88/files/2023/08/CS_BS_22-23.pdf), [B.A in Computer Science](https://bpb-us-w2.wpmucdn.com/wordpress.ucsc.edu/dist/2/88/files/2023/08/CS_BA_22-23.pdf), and [B.S in Computer Science: Computer Game Design](https://bpb-us-w2.wpmucdn.com/wordpress.ucsc.edu/dist/2/88/files/2023/08/CSGD_BS_22-23.pdf).

+### Major Requirements (2023-2024)

-More specifically, [B.S in Computer Science](https://undergrad.soe.ucsc.edu/sites/default/files/curriculum-charts/2022-09/CS_BS_22-23.pdf), [B.A in Computer Science](https://undergrad.soe.ucsc.edu/sites/default/files/curriculum-charts/2022-09/CS_BA_22-23.pdf), and [B.S in Computer Science: Computer Game Design](https://undergrad.soe.ucsc.edu/sites/default/files/curriculum-charts/2022-09/CSGD_BS_22-23.pdf).
+The curriculum charts can be found [here](https://undergrad.soe.ucsc.edu/curriculum-charts) at the university's webpage.
+More specifically, [B.S in Computer Science](https://bpb-us-w2.wpmucdn.com/wordpress.ucsc.edu/dist/2/88/files/2023/09/CS_BS_23-24.pdf), [B.A in Computer Science](https://bpb-us-w2.wpmucdn.com/wordpress.ucsc.edu/dist/2/88/files/2023/09/CS_BA_23-24.pd), and [B.S in Computer Science: Computer Game Design](https://bpb-us-w2.wpmucdn.com/wordpress.ucsc.edu/dist/2/88/files/2023/09/CSGD_BS_23-24.pdf).

 ## Classes